You know the rules for getting lean: more reps, take no rest periods, and eat less, right?

-See, shedding fat doesn’t require light weights done for infinity reps and circuit workouts that take you to every corner of the gym.
-Plyometric training, including jumps and sprints, is not only an effective way to boost your metabolism and your athleticism, it’s also the most fun you’ll have training for fat loss.
+See, shedding fat doesn’t require light weights done for infinite reps, or circuit workouts that take you to every corner of the gym.
+Instead, you should focus on plyometric training—including jumps and sprints—which is not only an effective way to boost your metabolism and your athleticism, but also the most fun you’ll have training for fat loss.

-The workout here is hard and high-impact, so much so that it shouldn’t be done if you have back or knee problems.
-But if you’re healthy and looking to enhance your speed, power, agility, and, of course, abs, do it on days off from your gym workouts (take it outdoors to a football field!) and have a fat-burning blast.
+The workout here is hard and high-impact—so much so that it shouldn’t be done if you have back or knee problems.
+But if you’re healthy and looking to enhance your speed, power, agility, and (of course) abs, do it on days off from your gym workouts (take it outdoors to a football field!) and have a fat-burning blast.

 Perform the workout twice per week.
 You may do it immediately after your leg day in the gym but not before.
 Also, don’t perform it less than 48 hours after any squat or deadlift workout.